AISI / SAE 4140 Alloy Steel

 This heat treatment results in the formation of martensite after quenching, hence a great increase in hardness and tensile strength together with some loss of ductility.
 The steel should be austenitized at 1500 to 1550 º F (815 to 845 º C), the actual temperature being a function of chemical composition within the allowed range, section size and cooling method.
 Austenitizing should ensure all micro-constituents in the steel are transformed to austenite.
 Smaller sections of 4140 might be quenched in oil, heavier sections in water.

 This grade has good weldability and may be welded using any commercial method.
-Parts should be preheated before welding at 400-600 º F (200-300 º C), slow cooled from welding and stress relieved after.
-Parts in the hardened and tempered or surface-hardened conditions should not be welded since mechanical properties will be adversely affected.
+Parts should be preheated before welding at around 1100 º F (590 º C) and stress relieved after.
+Parts in the hardened and tempered condition should not be welded since mechanical properties will be adversely affected.
 Parts should be welded in the annealed condition only.

 Any cold forming on this alloy should be carried out on material with a spheroidized structure.
 Further heat treatment, hardening and tempering, is carried out where applicable on the finally formed part.